anhthii/kafka-notes/README.md

 ![](images/2020-09-16-16-10-43.png)

 How consumers can read data in parallel without duplicate reads?
 Kafka provide a simple solution for this problem.
-Only one consumer own a partition at any point in time
+ - A partition can only be consumed by one consumer at a time.
+ - But a consumer can consumer multiple partitions parallelly.

 ![](images/2020-09-16-16-12-50.png)